 Cell budgets independence¶

-The proportion of the time spent on individual budgets can vary per cell - that’s part of the decisions individual cells will be taking, with the decisions and monitoring of the budgets being coordinated by the person with the sustainability of the cell role.
+The proportion of the time spent on individual budgets can vary per cell - that’s part of the decisions individual cells will be taking, with the decisions and monitoring of the budgets being coordinated by the person with the sustainability management role for the cell.

 They are each proper to each cell, and they aren’t influenced by the other cells budgets.
 No matter what happens, each cell has 1 hour available for its internal budgets for every 2.5h billable hours logged.
 To keep accounting and coordination work sane, budgets can't be exchanged between cells.